eminack/DSS-PROJECT/README.md

 # DSS-PROJECT
 A Distributed Peer to Peer File sharing Network
+Done as a part of Distributed Systems Course at IIIT-Allahabad
 ***every client should be connected to same network as the server for the code to work

 /* Steps to run the code */